Scott Raftery Dip, BA (Hons), PgDip Psych, MFDAP, Reg. MBACP, RM: CQC

-I am highly trained in, practice, and have many years experience working full time in general adult counselling, psychotherapy and personal development, while having particular expertise and experience in the areas of depression, anxiety, addictions, alcohol and substance use, relationship difficulties, bereavement, sexual health, sexual identity, including LGBTQ identity and areas related to HIV / AIDS, and personal growth and development.
+I am highly trained in, practice, and have many years experience working full time in general adult counselling, psychotherapy and personal development, while having particular expertise and experience in the areas of depression, anxiety, abuse, addictions, alcohol and substance use, relationship difficulties, bereavement, sexual health, sexual identity, including LGBTQ identity and areas related to HIV / AIDS, and personal growth and development.

 My work ranges from seeing people experiencing acute and/or chronic psychological distress within in-patient settings, to working with people struggling in certain areas of their lives, either in a general way or in relation to experiences such as bereavement, problems with personal relationships or at work or the loss of a job, low self-esteem, addictions, drug and alcohol misuse or issues related to sexuality and sexual identity, to clients leading highly functional lives who are looking to take advantage of the opportunities that therapy provides for personal growth and development, and the fulfilling of potential.

 I am a registered member of the British Association for Counselling and Psychotherapy and a member of the Federation of Drug and Alcohol professionals.

 As a therapist, I work to help people realise their potential, better manage difficulties and develop opportunities for personal growth, well-being, and a stronger sense of self.